-Preston Lewis is the Spur Award-winning author of more than 30 western, juvenile and historical novels on the Old West as well as numerous articles, short stories and book reviews on the American frontier.
-He is best known for his comic westerns, including the well received Memoirs of H.H.
+Preston Lewis is the Spur Award-winning author of more than 40 western, juvenile and historical novels on the Old West as well as numerous articles, short stories and book reviews on the American frontier.
+He is best known for his comic westerns, including the well-received Memoirs of H.H.
 Lomax series.

 Originally published by Bantam, The Memoirs of H.H.
 Lomax returned to print with the 2017 publication of Bluster’s Last Stand, a new volume placing the protagonist in the thick of things at the Battle of Little Bighorn.
 Bluster’s Last Stand, which won the 2018 Will Rogers Gold Medallion Award for Western Humor, continues the adventures of H.H.
 Lomax, who made his literary debut in The Demise of Billy the Kid.
 The Redemption of Jesse James and Mix-Up at the O.K.
 Corral, the second and third books in the series, were both Spur Finalists from Western Writers of America.
 The fifth book in the series, First Herd to Abilene, received the 2021 Will Rogers Gold Medallion for Western Humor.
 North to Alaska, the sixth book in the series, received a Will Rogers silver Medallion for Western Humor the same year.
-Book No. 7 in the series, Outlaw West of the Pecos, was published by Wolfpack Publishing.
+Book No. 7 in the series, Outlaw West of the Pecos, was published by Wolfpack Publishing in 2022.

 All the Lomax books are now published by Wolfpack Publishing.
 Wild Horse Press in 2016 released Lewis’s award-winning western caper The Fleecing of Fort Griffin, which earned Lewis his third Elmer Kelton Award from the West Texas Historical Association for best creative work on West Texas.
 Lewis’s previous publishers have included Bantam, HarperCollins, Pinnacle and Eakin Press.

 His historical novel Blood of Texas, originally written under his Will Camp pseudonym, received WWA’s Spur Award for best western novel.
 His True West article on the battle of Yellowhouse Canyon also won a Spur Award.
 His short works have appeared in publications as varied as Louis L’Amour Western Magazine and Dallas Morning News.
 Two of his short stories, “A Grave Too Many” and “The Hope Chest,” both received Will Rogers Gold Medallion Awards in 2020.